bretth/woven/docs/conventions.rst

 Currently state is stored as a filename with or without content.

-Backups of initial configuration files are stored at
+Backups of configuration files are stored at

 `/var/local/woven-backup`